-Hydration is a critical component to optimizing performance and recovery for elite athletes.
+Hydration is essential for optimizing performance and recovery in elite athletes .
 Athletes have specific water needs that require a more precise and personalized approach.
-In this article, we will explore the secrets of hydration among elite athletes and the strategies they use to maintain optimal water balance and avoid dehydration.
+In this article, we will explore the secrets of hydration for elite athletes and the strategies they use to maintain optimal fluid balance and prevent dehydration.

 Understanding the specific needs of athletes

-The human body is composed of 60% water, taking part in many physiological functions.
-Water allows the transport of nutrients, the regulation of body temperature and the maintenance of muscle and joint health .
+The human body is composed of 60% water, which plays a role in numerous physiological functions.
+Water enables the transport of nutrients, the regulation of body temperature, and the maintenance of muscle and joint health .

-High-level athletes have significant water losses, particularly more than average, due to the intensity of the effort and the duration of their training sessions and competitions.
-Sweating is the main water loss , it is the mechanism by which the body regulates its temperature but it also causes a significant loss of electrolytes such as sodium, potassium and magnesium .
-This is why it is important to compensate for these losses to avoid the risk of dehydration.
+Elite athletes experience significant fluid loss, often more than average, due to the intensity and duration of their training sessions and competitions.
+Sweating is the primary source of fluid loss ; it's the body's way of regulating temperature, but it also leads to a substantial loss of electrolytes such as sodium, potassium, and magnesium .
+Therefore, it's important to replenish these fluids to prevent dehydration .

-Also, some studies show that water losses of just 2% of body weight can lead to significant decreases in physical and cognitive performance.
-More severe dehydration can then cause muscle cramps, fatigue, dizziness and in some cases, heat stroke.
+Furthermore, some studies show that water losses equal to just 2% of body weight can lead to a significant decrease in physical and cognitive performance.
+More severe dehydration can then cause muscle cramps, fatigue, dizziness, and in some cases, heatstroke.

 Hydration strategies